Gabriella439/slides/evangelism/marketing.md

 People who believe this will conclude:

-🧐💭 "I should spend more time cheerleading about Haskell on social media"
+🧐💭 "I should spend more time praising Haskell on social media"

 # Misconception #3: Marketing = Corporate backing